 Characterised by a granite outcrop rising 314m above sea level, Buckrabanyule is a site of cultural significance and connected to the Dja Dja Wurrung creation story.
-It’s the home of Mindi, a great serpent and enforcer of cultural law.
+It’s a resting place of Mindi, a great serpent and enforcer of Cultural Lore.

 As a place of exceptional cultural significance for the Kulin Nation, Buckrabanyule was purchased in 2021 to protect it from subdivision and development, address serious regional biosecurity issues from a Wheel Cactus infestation, and create the space for Dja Dja Wurrung people (Djaara) to return to and heal Djandak (Country).

 The acquisition allowed Djaara to access the site for the first time in over 170 years and was an essential step in walking together to Dhelkunya Dja (heal country).

 We’re developing a plan to manage the property with the Dja Dja Wurrung Clans Aboriginal Corporation, now trading as DJAARA.
 This will include a Wheel Cactus strategy, but more importantly will also capture important elements and aspirations of Djaara’s Dhelkunya Dja Country Plan.

 Our first actions as joint managers will be focused on tackling the widespread and invasive Wheel Cactus (Opuntia robusta) infestation impacting much of the property.
 This weed threatens regional conservation and agricultural assets and is spreading from unmanaged ‘source’ populations such as Buckrabanyule.